Goldfinch Award (K-3)

 Books are nominated by students to the Goldfinch Award Committee.
 Students vote for their favorite book.

 The Committee reads and creates a list of books from the nominations.

 Books to read for the award are introduced during the spring of the current year by librarians to the students.

 Students may read until they vote in the spring of the following year.

 Major Brian Dennis

 This Committee is currently seeking volunteers.

-- Alicia Patten serves as the Awards Chair, a Board-level position, and oversees all the book and personal awards.
-Contact her about questions regarding any book or mission awards.
+The Awards Chair is a Board-level position, and oversees all the book and personal awards.